-Upon receipt of the MLME-SETPROTECTION.request(Rx_Tx) primitive(MDR2), the MLME shall set the state of the STA to State 4.
+Upon receipt of the MLME-SETPROTECTION.request(Rx_Tx) primitive(MDR2), the MLME shall set the state of the STA or the AP MLD to State 4.

-AP or PCP reassociation receipt procedures
+AP, AP MLD, or PCP reassociation receipt procedures

-Upon receipt of a Reassociation Request frame from a STA the APor PCP shall use the following procedure:
+Upon receipt of a Reassociation Request frame from a STA, a non-AP MLD, or a STA, the AP, AP MLD, or PCP, respectively, shall use the following procedure:

 The MLME shall issue an MLME-REASSOCIATE.indication primitive to inform the SME of the reassociation request.
-The SME shall issue an MLME-REASSOCIATE.response primitive addressed to the STA identified by the PeerSTAAddress parameter of the MLME-REASSOCIATE.indication primitive.
+The SME shall issue an MLME-REASSOCIATE.response primitive addressed to the STA or the non-AP MLD identified by the PeerSTAAddress parameter of the MLME-REASSOCIATE.indication primitive.
 If the reassociation is not successful, the SME shall indicate a specific reason for the failure to reassociate in the ResultCode parameter.
 Upon receipt of the MLME-REASSOCIATE.response primitive, the MLME shall transmit a Reassociation Response frame.

-If the state for the STA is 1 and the STA is a non-DMG STA, the SME shall refuse the reassociation request by issuing an MLME REASSOCIATE.response primitive with ResultCode NOT_AUTHENTICATED.
+If the state for the STA is 1 and the STA is a non-DMG STA or the state for the non-AP MLD is 1, the SME shall refuse the reassociation request by issuing an MLME REASSOCIATE.response primitive with ResultCode NOT_AUTHENTICATED.

 AP with dot11InterworkingServiceActivated true only: If the MLME-REASSOCIATE.indication primitive has the EmergencyServices parameter set to true and the RSN parameter does not include an RSNE, the SME shall not reject the reassociation request on the basis that dot11RSNAActivated is true and dot11PrivacyInvoked is true thereby granting access, using unprotected frames (see 9.2.4.1.9 (Protected Frame subfield)), to the network for emergency services purposes.